avinash3899/training/README.md

 # training
-This is used for training in different technologies
+This contains files for training in different technologies